DevOps Automation Platform

 Stack templates allow to codify and automate deployment of Dev, Test, Stage, and Production environments using Git for Operations approach.
 Deployment configuration is stored to a common Git repository where changes to all infrastructure and application deployments are maintained.
 This repository contains the desired state of all environments.
 An application can be moved through various runtime environments, typically with an increasing level of maturity.
 For example, an application might start out in a Development environment, then be promoted to a Stage environment for further testing, before finally being promoted into a Production environment.
 As changes are introduced in the application, again the changes will start in Development and be promoted to Stage and Production.
 All changes are performed in Git first, and then applied to environments: taking the same set of best practices that software developers are using for managing application source code, and applying it to infrastructure.
 The history of changes and differences between environments can be reported on.

 Application Starter Kit automatically creates properly configured Jenkins and Spinnaker pipelines based on selected application template, environment, and stack.
 Developers can push application code to Git, and have it automatically built, tested, and deployed to either Kubernetes clusters or AWS lambda serverless functions.

-Application Starter Kits are basic applications that are built on your stacks to help you get started with the infrastructure services and to give you some best practices.
-Current application starter kits are available for Java and Node.js, with future support planned for Python and AI/ML applications.
-The starter kit includes:
+Application Templates are basic application that are built on your stacks to help you get started with the infrastructure services and to give you some best practices.
+Each application template includes:

-- Source code for new application is created in your Git repository
+- Source code boilerplate for new application is created in your Git repository

 - CI/CD pipelines for Jenkins and Spinnaker are configured to automatically build and deploy your app